-bugs, and effectively solve problems of software reliability.
+more complex, which directly causes numerous bugs to appear during software development [1], [36].
+To insure the reliability of software systems, accurate recognition of bug reports has become increasingly prominent.
+In bug triaging systems (e.g., Bugzilla [19], JIRA [49], and Mantis [50]), the information of bug reports could help developers reproduce and repair the bugs, and effectively solve problems of software reliability.
 The bug report with severe label tends to indicate that the corresponding bug should be fixed as soon as possible, in this case, the damage caused by severe bugs could be reduced and mitigated, greatly.
-With the increasing amount of information about bugs encountered in triaging system, some forms of automation in identifying the severity of bug reports become an overwhelming research [6].
+With the increasing amount of information about bugs encountered in triaging system, some forms of automation in identifying the severity of bug reports become an overwhelming research [2].

 In fact, bug report datasets are always characterized by imbalanced distributions, whereas most classification approaches expect equal misclassifying costs or balanced class distribution.
-As a result, such imbalanced bug report data tend to cause degradation of performance in classification learning [6, 7, 8, 9].
-To solve this problem, A. Lamkanfi et al.[7] manually selected a small dataset with a balanced distribution from original bug reports to insure that the classification approaches were not hindered by the class imbalance.
+As a result, such imbalanced bug report data tend to cause degradation of performance in classification learning [2]-[4], [45].
+To solve this problem, Lamkanfi et al. [3] manually selected a small dataset with a balanced distribution from original bug reports to insure that the classification approaches were not hindered by the class imbalance.
 However, the bug reports selected manually from imbalanced datasets could tend to result in missing some critical information.
-To achieve robust methods, Yang et al.[6] employed four imbalanced learning strategies (ILS) (i.e., random under-sampling (RUS), random over-sampling (ROS), synthetic minority over-sampling technique (SMOTE) and cost-matrix adjuster (CMA)) to recognize the high-impact bug reports with class imbalance.
-Although some promising benefits have shown in [6], there exist inherent drawbacks in these imbalanced learnings.
-CMA is sensitive to noise data [10]; RUS tends to miss some potentially crucial data and lead to under-fitting issues; ROS often causes over-fitting because some redundant data may be selected to augment original dataset [11, 12, 13, 14]; in addition, SMOTE suffers from a poor generalization ability due to its simple linear sampling space [15].
+To achieve robust methods, Yang et al. [2] employed four imbalanced learning strategies (ILS) [i.e., random undersampling (RUS), random oversampling (ROS), synthetic minority over sampling technique (SMOTE), and cost-matrix adjuster (CMA)] to recognize the high-impact bug reports with class imbalance.
+Although some promising benefits have been shown in [2], there exist inherent drawbacks in these imbalanced learnings.
+CMA is sensitive to noise data [61]; RUS tends to miss some potentially crucial data and lead to underfitting issues; ROS often causes overfitting because some redundant data may be selected to augment original dataset [7], [8], [21], [60]; in addition, SMOTE suffers from a poor generalization ability due to its simple linear sampling space [28].
 Moreover, random sampling can produce uncertainty, and some sampling results will not be in agreement with real dataset distributions.

-To solve these problems, an approach to fuse multiple improved SMOTE with the Choquet fuzzy integral is proposed to recognize the severity of bug reports characterized by imbalanced distribution.
-First, the improved SMOTE, i.e. rectangle SMOTE (RSMOTE) approach, is used to weaken the imbalance ratio by generating minority-class samples, which are randomly synthesized in a multi-dimensional rectangle sample space.
+To solve these problems, an approach to fuse multipleimproved SMOTE with the Choquet fuzzy integral is proposed to recognize the severity of bug reports characterized by imbalanced distribution.
+First, the improved SMOTE, i.e., rectangle SMOTE (RSMOTE) approach, is used to weaken the imbalance ratio by generating minority-class samples, which are randomly synthesized in a multidimensional rectangle sample space.
 In addition, with two proposed constraints, the synthetic minority-class bug reports can be generated in a robust way.
-Secondly, to avoid the uncertainty caused by random over-sampling, an repeated sampling technique is proposed to obtain multiple balanced datasets by using RSMOTE.
+Second, to avoid the uncertainty caused by random sampling, a repeated sampling technique is proposed to obtain multiple balanced datasets by using RSMOTE.
 Then, several different classifiers are built on these balanced datasets.
-At last, an ensemble method based on Choquet fuzzy integral is employed to integrate these trained classifiers to recognize the severity of bug reports [16].
-Comprehensive experiments are conducted on three bug repositories, i.e., Eclipse [17], Mozilla [18], and GNOME [19].
+At last, an ensemble method based on Choquet fuzzy integral is employed to integrate these trained classifiers to recognize the severity of bug reports [62].
+Comprehensive experiments are conducted on three bug repositories, i.e., Eclipse [16], Mozilla [17], and GNOME [18].
 These experimental results indicate that RSMOTE could effectively weaken the imbalanced distribution of datasets and improve the generalization capabilities of classifiers.
-In addition, fusion of multiple RSMOTE could effectively weaken the uncertainty caused by random over-sampling, and boost the performance of predicting the class label of bug reports.
+In addition, fusion of multiple RSMOTE could effectively weaken the uncertainty caused by random sampling, and boost the performance of predicting the class label of bug reports.